 Nestlé-Purina, which makes pet food brands including Fancy Feast and Purina, said that the company is “working hard” to ensure that forced labor is not used to produce its pet food.
-But, adds that it difficult because the fish it purchases comes from multiple ports and fishing vessels operating in international waters.
+But, it adds that it is difficult because the fish it purchases comes from multiple ports and fishing vessels operating in international waters.

-Mars Inc., which holds roughly a quarter of the world’s market in pet food, claims they have already replaced fishmeal in “some of its pet food” and promises, that by 2020, the company plans to use only “non-threatened fish caught legally or raised on farms and certified by third-party auditors as not being linked to forced labor.”
+Mars Inc., which holds roughly a quarter of the world’s market in pet food, claims they have already replaced fishmeal in some of its pet food and promises that by 2020, the company plans to use only “non-threatened fish caught legally or raised on farms and certified by third-party auditors as not being linked to forced labor.”

 Mars admitted that the fishing industry has real traceability issues and struggles to ensure proper working conditions, mainly because Mars does not purchase fish directly from docks but further up the supply chain.

 Further up the supply chain is a man on a ship somewhere in the South China Sea who, around his bruised neck, wears a rusty metal collar padlocked to a three-foot chain looped to an anchor post and whispers, “Please help me.”

 We must make the connection between our choices as consumers and the consequences it has on men’s lives, a world apart from us.
 If this story tells us anything, it is that this is why traceability is so critical.
 Without it, we are shopping blindly, oblivious to the reality of a cruel world where men toil as slaves so we can have cheap cat food.